-The post that touches base on how I’m getting on with my goals halfway through the year.
+The post that touches base on how I’m getting on with my financial goals halfway through the year.

-Rather staggeringly it’s the end of June already, so I thought I would check in with the goals I’ve set for myself this year.
+Rather staggeringly it’s the end of June already, so I thought I would check in with the financial goals I’ve set for myself this year.

 1. Buy a property